 I’m just a regular guy.
 I’ve never been in the military, and I’m not a cop.
 I do have a lot of friends that are or were in the military, and I work alongside cops every day.
-I’ve been involved in emergency medical services one way or another for the past fifteen years and currently work as a paramedic.
+I’ve been involved in emergency medical services one way or another since 1999 and currently work as a paramedic.

 I didn’t really grow up around guns, but for most of my adult life, I have been interested in shooting and self-defense applications of firearms.
 I’ve held concealed carry permits from multiple states since 1997, and I’ve usually carried concealed whenever and wherever legal.
 I’ve been fortunate enough to train with some of the best in the industry, and I continue to seek out quality instruction to further improve my skills.
 Much of what I intend to write will be set upon the foundation of that experience.
 In addition, I may occasionally delve into first aid and other relevant subjects.